mrbrahman/rewind-replay/README.md

 Currently this project is very much a work-in-progress.

-# Current Features
-- Index media photos, videos and audio
-  - Indexer has the ability to run and gather metadata for multiple photos at the same time.
-See `updateIndexerConcurrency` below
-  - Indexer can also watch specific folders for new files, and as new files become available, bring them into the respective collection and index them
-- Display photos and videos on a responsive, progressive, scrollable grid
-- Search photos based on their metadata

-# Key Terms
-1. **Photo / Video**: The individual photo / video (duh!)
-2. **Album**: A group of related photos (and videos).
-For e.g. "2021-10-01 Trip to SVBF"
-3. **Collection**: A set of related albums.
-For e.g. "My family pics", "My small-business pics" etc.
-4. **Indexing**: The process of reading media and cataloging metadata to help with search.
-Also thumbnail generation.

 # Philosophy

 1. We don't want to use cloud providers for personal photo collection.